Grants reference

 Grants provide credentials to container runs.
 Each grant type injects authentication for specific hosts.
 Credentials are stored encrypted on your host machine and injected at the network layer by Moat’s TLS-intercepting proxy.
 The container process does not have direct access to raw tokens.

-Store a credential with moat grant <provider>, then use it in runs with --grant <provider> or in agent.yaml.
+Store a credential with moat grant <provider>, then use it in runs with --grant <provider> or in moat.yaml.

 Grant types